nus-mtp/nus-oracle/CONTRIBUTING.md

 Improvement suggestions are logged inside the GitHub issue tracker page, with the [IMPROVEMENT] tag.

 #### Checklist before submitting issues for feature improvements!
-Check make sure your suggestion:
+Please make sure that your suggestion:
 * Improves the performance of an existing section of the code
 * Refactors or improves upon the existing code structure
   * E.g. The Graduation Requirement JSON schema in the `Logic` component is formatted differently from the UI's required schema because of how `Logic` manipulates this information.
 A feature improvement would be to create a new Graduation Requirement `Logic` component that can calculate it and format the result into the required schema for the UI.